AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Do I Have to Pay a Deductible for Windshield Damage?

 Whether you have to pay an insurance deductible for windshield damage depends on which type of claim you file.
-If it’s a collision or comprehensive claim, then yes, you’ll have to pay your deductible before your insurance provider will contribute.
-However, if it’s a covered full glass claim, you won’t have to pay a deductible1.
+If it’s a collision or comprehensive claim, then you have to pay your deductible before your insurance provider will contribute.
+However, if it’s a covered full glass claim, you likely won’t have to pay a deductible1.
 Companies have different policies for deductibles on windshield damage claims; find your company’s policy below2.

 Windshield Insurance Information by Company